 The empiricist may continue, “Yes, but these new methods may interact with the object of study (e.g., there may be greater benefit from increased relational interactions in the intervention vs. control group).
 This is an empirical question and worthy of further exploration.
 As seen in the figure below, ideally the level of engagement has no affect on outcome (blue line), and thus the benefits of higher levels of engagement could be leveraged.
 But research is needed to determine if results diverge across groups merely due to differing levels of engagement (red lines).
 It will be important to look at design, population, and outcome related factors in this regard, and explore engagement level as a potential mediator and moderator effect.

-In noting these areas of needed investigation, it is not being put forth as a rationale to keep from moving forward with leveraging increase subject engagement in clinical research as there are tremendous potential benefits across studies and therapeutic domains.
-Also, I’m not aware of research exploring the equally important downsides to the currently accepted levels of subject engagement which, in turn, hasn’t kept investigators from adoption.
+Noting the need for further investigation in the area of Subject Burden and Data Collection Schedule it is not being put forth as a rationale to prohibit moving forward with leveraging increase subject engagement in clinical research.
+There is simply too much potential benefits across studies and therapeutic domains to ignore.
+Also, I’m not aware of research exploring the equally important downsides to the currently accepted levels of subject engagement which, in turn, hasn’t kept investigators from it's adoption.

 This is an amazing time to be in clinical research!
-Investigators and information technology are coming together to explore not only new and exciting interventions (e.g., devices, pharmaceutical, behavioral treatments), but also transforming the way clinical research is conducted, particularly from the subject’s perspective and their level of engagement in the research process.
-These will be the topics of coming articles, but note some examples found in Studytrax (see video for how these work here: half way down page):
+Investigators and information technology are coming together to explore not only new and exciting interventions (e.g., devices, pharmaceutical, behavioral treatments), but also transform the way clinical research is conducted, particularly from the subject’s perspective and their level of engagement in the research process.
+There are opportunities for many inventive pioneers in this area!